MaxwellMkondiwa/Mkondiwa/research/index.rst

 5. Incidence and productivity effects of abusus land rights: Evidence from Malawi

-6. Strategic games in culture and origins of entrepreneurship in Africa.
-Pre-analysis plan available upon request.
+6. Behavioral Game Models for Games of Strategy in Culture

 7. Climate geoengineering effects on global economic production (with Jay Coggins, Ben Kravitz, Ian Luby, Ibrahim Keita and Sinafikeh Germesa).